Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ### The journey continues

 Thanks again for reading.
-I hope you've enjoyed this post and have gained something from this journey so far as I have. **Stay tuned for (possibly) a part 4 of this series.**
+I hope you've enjoyed this post and have gained something from this journey so far as I have.

+**You can continue by reading [part 4](/posts/journey-behind-velocity-lapse-part-4/) of this series.**

 If you have a suggestion, a comment or some advice, relating either to the app or this post, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.